lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver-delegate.md

 1- Query the **UniversalReceiverDelegate** address: Typically, the address of the **UniversalReceiverDelegate** contract is stored in the primary contract's storage.
 When the `universalReceiver(...)` function is called, the address is retrieved to facilitate delegation.

-2- Check for LSP1 support: Before making any calls to the UniversalReceiverDelegate contract, it's essential to ensure that the contract supports the LSP1 standard.
-This can be done by checking for the **LSP1UniversalReceiver InterfaceId** using ERC165.
+2- Check for LSP1Delegate support: Before making any calls to the UniversalReceiverDelegate contract, it's essential to ensure that the contract supports the LSP1Delegate standard.
+This can be done by checking for the **LSP1UniversalReceiverDelegate InterfaceId** using ERC165.

-3- Call the UniversalReceiverDelegate's `universalReceiver(..)` function: Once LSP1 support is confirmed, the primary contract's `universalReceiver(...)` function can delegate the call to the UniversalReceiverDelegate's `universalReceiver(...)` function.
+3- Call the UniversalReceiverDelegate's `universalReceiverDelegate(..)` function: Once LSP1Delegate support is confirmed, the primary contract's `universalReceiver(...)` function can delegate the call to the UniversalReceiverDelegate's `universalReceiverDelegate(...)` function.
 This allows the primary contract to utilize the logic implemented in the delegate contract.

 Delegation can be implemented in various ways, depending on the developer's requirements.
 Some possible delegation strategies include: